VernissageApp/VernissageServer/Sources/VernissageServer/VernissageServer.docc/VernissageServer.md

                   application/json            +-----------------------------+
 ```

-## Identity columns
+## Database identity columns

-All objects contains own identity columnt `id`.
+All database objects contains own identity columnt `id`.
 That column is a big int (created by algorithm similar to `Snowflakes`),
 however in all JSON requests have to be send as a string.

-## HTTP Headers
+## API HTTP Headers

-All requests have to contains headers.
+All requests the the VernissageServer (API) have to contains below headers.

 Name         | Value            |
 -------------| -----------------|